 The first regular international rugby was the annual England versus Scotland match that kicked off in 1871.
 The other Home Countries – Ireland and Wales – soon joined in.
 The first round-robin among all four teams, in 1884, was won by England.
 Two years later the British unions appointed themselves as the International Rugby Football Board (IRFB).
 These were men on a mission to keep ‘their’ game amateur and middle-class.

 Professionalism had taken over association football (soccer), which had captured the British masses.
-This, the IRFB declared, must not be allowed to happen to rugby as any form of payment for playing the game would destroy it.
+This, the IRFB declared, must not be allowed to happen to rugby – any form of payment for playing the game would destroy it.
 Less than 10 years later, though, a northern union broke away from the (English) Rugby Union.
 This new body let working men be compensated for the time they took off work to play the game.
 A rival code, rugby league, had been born.
 Traditional rugby men were bitter.
 Players who ‘went north’ – converted to league – were barred for life from any further contact with the union game.

 In the late 19th century rugby caught on across the English Channel.
 Its biggest French booster was Pierre de Frédy, Baron de Coubertin.
 He was keen to perk up the nation’s manhood in the aftermath of the disastrous Franco-Prussian War of 1870–71.
 Rewarding intelligence yet requiring brutality, rugby was seen as perfect training for the anticipated military rematch.

 France – for whom winning was everything – was banned from top-level rugby throughout the 1930s.
-There were two main reasons: revulsion at especially thuggish play in one test against Wales and the widespread French practice, dubbed ‘shamateurism’, of giving star club players highly paid jobs with few actual duties.
+There were two main reasons: revulsion at especially thuggish play in one test against Wales, and the widespread French practice, dubbed ‘shamateurism’, of giving star club players highly paid jobs with few actual duties.
 In response, the French fostered rugby elsewhere in Europe.
 Their main opponent in the 1930s was Germany.
 Ominously for adherents of Baron de Coubertin, the Germans improved rapidly, winning a match in 1938.

 South Africa’s Afrikaners also took to rugby with a passion after the Anglo-Boer War.
 For most of the 20th century, world rugby’s heavyweight championship was contested roughly once a decade between New Zealand and white South Africa.
 Both were convinced of their superiority to the ‘hidebound’ British and ‘erratic’ French, but these claims were hard to prove on the basis of irregular one-off tours for which the home side made all the arrangements, including providing the referees.